ZipHQ/bar-raiser/README.md

 - **Simplified Results**: View linter or test results in a dedicated check page, eliminating the need to sift through console output.
 - **Inline Annotations**: View linter or test errors as annotations on GitHub Pull Requests, making it easier to understand errors in the context of the code.
 - **Autofix Support**: Apply auto-fixes with a single click.
 This feature requires setting up a web service to receive GitHub webhook events and apply the autofix on the PR.
 - **Slack Notifications**: Sends Slack notifications on check failures based on a provided mapping from GitHub login to Slack user ID.
-A SLACK_BOT_TOKEN and a Github login to Slack user ID mapping file is needed.
+A SLACK_BOT_TOKEN and a GitHub login to Slack user ID mapping file are needed.

 The `checks/annotate_ruff.py` module provides the following main features: